 By studying their local environment and other areas, children learn about people and places and the relationships between them.
 They come to understand the physical and human processes and patterns present in these environments, and they can learn to appreciate the similarities and differences between places and people.
 The teaching of Geography also contributes significantly to the teaching of English in our school by actively promoting the skills of reading, writing, speaking and listening.

-This provides a cross curricular approach, and we are able to teach Geography through art, music, drama and History lessons as well as first hand experiences.
-Therefore, offering more meaning for pupils rather than a standalone lesson.
+Where possible we use a cross curricular approach, and we make conscious decisions to teach Geography through Art, Music, Drama and History lessons as well as first hand experiences.
+Therefore, offering more meaningful learning for pupils.

 Children are encouraged to apply skills learned wherever possible whether they are presenting findings to the class or going on stimulating field trips.
 We are extremely fortunate with our school environment and rural surroundings, therefore the children get many opportunities to explore the school grounds and countryside.